Voltage-gated calcium channel

-Voltage-gated calcium channels (VGCCs), also known as voltage-dependent calcium channels (VDCCs), are a group of voltage-gated ion channels found in the membrane of excitable cells (e.g. muscle, glial cells, neurons) with a permeability to the calcium ion Ca^{2+}.
-These channels are slightly permeable to sodium ions, so they are also called Ca^{2+}–Na^{+} channels, but their permeability to calcium is about 1000-fold greater than to sodium under normal physiological conditions.
+Voltage-gated calcium channels (VGCCs), also known as voltage-dependent calcium channels (VDCCs), are a group of voltage-gated ion channels found in the membrane of excitable cells (e.g. muscle, glial cells, neurons) which are permeable to calcium ion Ca^{2+}.
+Since these channels are slightly permeable to sodium ions, they are also called Ca^{2+}–Na^{+} channels, but their permeability to calcium is about 1000-fold greater than to sodium under normal physiological conditions.

 At physiologic or resting membrane potential, VGCCs are normally closed.
 They are activated (i.e.: opened) at depolarized membrane potentials and this is the source of the "voltage-gated" epithet.
 The concentration of calcium (Ca^{2+} ions) is normally several thousand times higher outside the cell than inside.
 Activation of particular VGCCs allows a Ca^{2+} influx into the cell, which, depending on the cell type, results in activation of calcium-sensitive potassium channels, muscular contraction, excitation of neurons, up-regulation of gene expression, or release of hormones or neurotransmitters.

 VGCCs have been immunolocalized in the zona glomerulosa of normal and hyperplastic human adrenal, as well as in aldosterone-producing adenomas (APA), and in the latter T-type VGCCs correlated with plasma aldosterone levels of patients.
 Excessive activation of VGCCs is a major component of excitotoxicity, as severely elevated levels of intracellular calcium activates enzymes which, at high enough levels, can degrade essential cellular structures.